microsoft/vscode/README.md

 ## Requirements
 * Python is installed on the current system
-* - Path to python can be configured
+ + Path to python can be configured
 * Pylint is installed for linting (optional)
-* - pip install pylint
+ + pip install pylint
 * Pep8 is installed for linting (optional)
-* - pip install pep8
+ + pip install pep8
 * Flake8 is installed for linting (optional)
-* - pip install flake8
+ + pip install flake8
 * Autopep8 is installed for code formatting (optional)
-* - pip install pep8
+ + pip install pep8
-* - pip install --upgrade autopep8
+ + pip install --upgrade autopep8
 * Yapf is installed for code formatting (optional)
-* - pip install yapf
+ + pip install yapf
 * nosetests for unit testing  (optional)
-* - pip install nose
+ + pip install nose

 ## Change Log

-### Version 0.2.6
-* Updated readme

-### Version 0.2.5
+### Version 0.2.7
 * Added support for conditional break points
 * Added ability to optionally display the shell window (Windows Only, Mac is coming soon)
   +  Allowing an interactive shell window, which isn't supported in VSCode.